 Financing is available to Canadian citizens.
 Click here to apply.

 Contact us for a free consultation.
-When considering PoNS™ Therapy, you will start by meeting one of our staff for an Initial Consult visit (55 minutes).
+When considering PoNS™ Therapy, you will start by meeting one of our certified pons trainer for an initial consult visit.
 This consultation is free.

 In patients with chronic balance deficit due to mild-to-moderate traumatic brain injury (mmTBI, including concussion or post-concussive syndrome), PoNS™ was studied in conjunction with targeted physical therapy in two clinical trials involving 165 patients1,2

 Of those who completed the 14 weeks of PoNS Therapy™ in the Long-Term Treatment Trial, approximately 74% of patients experienced significant improvement in their balance¹.

 Patients also showed meaningful improvements in their gait and walking endurance, which they maintained after the 12-week withdrawal of treatment2.

 Both clinical trial results to date indicate the effectiveness of the PoNS™ device, when paired with physical exercise, to meaningfully improve the balance and gait of most patients after their mmTBI1,2.

 Archives of Rehabilitation Research and Clinical Translation | September 27, 2019